heavy

 (physics) Containing one or more isotopes that are heavier than the normal one.

-(petroleum) Having high viscosity.
+(petroleum) Of petroleum, having high viscosity.

 (finance) Of a market: in which the price of shares is declining.